Backing Local Firms Fund

 Challenges

 Some SMEs faced limited capacity to fully engage with circular‑economy practices or sustain innovation activity beyond the workshops.
-While the programme was praised for its inspirational style, a few participants found aspects of the content academic in tone.
+Overall, the programme was praised for its inspirational style, with only one comment finding aspects of the content academic in tone (Source: independent external evaluation).
 Regional economic disparities also shaped the readiness of organisations to adopt new practices.
 Nonetheless, the structure of the programme, particularly the mentoring and peer‑learning elements, helped organisations overcome many of these obstacles.

-Backing Local Firms Fund – How Circular Economy principles can help Welsh SME’s work towards Sustainability Read More »
+How circular economy principles can help Welsh SME’s work towards sustainability Read More »

-To advance Wales’s Ambition for a more resilient, localised and nature-friendly horticulture sector, the Future Farms partnership has supported the planning permission and infrastructure for three new small-scale horticultural enterprises with rural enterprise dwellings in Powys.
+To advance Wales’s Ambition for a more resilient, localised and nature-friendly horticulture sector, the Future Farms partnership has supported the planning permission and infrastructure for 3 new small-scale horticultural enterprises with Rural Enterprise Dwellings in Powys.
 By laying the groundwork, creating planning permission guidance for small-scale growers and building infrastructure to pilot the guidance, the Future Farms project has taken big steps toward increasing land access for small-scale agroecological horticulture throughout Wales.

 Background and vision

 Wales faces a challenge: a limited local food supply.
-Domestic fruit and vegetable production is low, new growers struggle to enter horticulture, and planning rules often stop small-scale farmers from living on their land.
+Domestic fruit and vegetable production is insufficient to meet our nutritional needs, new growers struggle to enter horticulture, and the interpretation of planning rules inhibits small-scale farmers from living on their land.
 To tackle this, Wales needs a more localised food system that uses agroecological methods – farming that supports biodiversity, ecosystem health, fair work, and strong local communities.

-The Future Farms Partnership was created to address these issues.
+The Future Farms Partnership came together to address these issues.
 Its vision is to grow more agroecological horticulture businesses across Wales through foundational economy principles:

-• Unlocking publicly owned land for food production
+• Unlocking suitable land for agroecological fruit and vegetable production

 • Supporting fair livelihoods for growers